lirm/aeron-go/archive/README.md

 Are there any Packets bigger than MTU requiring fragment assembly?
  * Errors *could* conceivably be artbitrarily long strings but this is a) unlikely, b) not currently the case.

-Logging INFO - I would like henormal operation to be NORMAL so I can have an intermediate on DEBUG which is voluminous.
+Logging INFO - I would like normal operation to be NORMAL so I can have an intermediate to DEBUG which is currently too voluminous.

 FindLatestRecording() currently in basic_replayed_subscriber useful in API?